Precision Oncology Ireland

 Making Cancer Personal

-Precision Oncology Ireland (POI) is a consortium of 5 Irish universities, 6 Irish cancer research charities, and 9 international companies, aiming to develop new diagnostics and therapeutics for personalised cancer treatment.
+Precision Oncology Ireland (POI) is a consortium of 5 Irish Universities, 6 Irish Charities, and 7 industry partners aiming to develop new diagnostics and therapeutics for personalised cancer treatment.
 This is the first time that researchers, charities and industry have combined forces to tackle this challenge.
-POI is based out of Systems Biology Ireland, and will include 53 researchers and staff across the 5 partner Universities.
+Coordinated by Systems Biology Ireland, the POI consortium will include 53 researchers and staff based across five Irish Universities (UCD, TCD, NUIG, UCC and RCSI).
 The consortium is part-funded by Science Foundation Ireland (SFI) under their Strategic Partnership Programme.
-The combined SFI, charity, and industrial funding commitment to POI will total €11.9 million over the next five years.
+The combined SFI, charity, and industrial funding commitment to POI totals €11.9 million over five years.